-If you’re looking for a therapist in Alberta, you’ve probably noticed different titles (psychologist, counsellor, therapist, social worker) and wondered what the difference actually is.
-It’s a fair question, and the answer matters for your care, your coverage, and your wallet.
+50-$235 and RSWs charge If you're looking for a therapist in Alberta, you've probably noticed different titles (psychologist, counsellor, therapist, social worker) and wondered what the difference actually is.
+It's a reasonable question, and the answer matters for your care, your coverage, and your wallet.

 This guide explains the three main types of regulated mental health practitioners in Alberta, their training, what they can and cannot do, what they cost, and how to decide which one is right for you.